to-ie/gitswitch/README.md

 ```

 ## Usage
-Once you have installed and configured gitswitch, simply type `gitswitch` in your terminal.
-That's it! 👍
+Once you have installed and configured gitswitch, simply type `gitswitch` in your terminal. <gr>That's it! 👍